d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 Thus, looking beyond the domestic landscape and focusing globally, the possibility of Moonshot competing for global AGI gains additional weight, and the selection of Moonshot by globally renowned capitals like Sequoia Capital China may also reflect such considerations—there is plenty of time left for Moonshot.

-Focusing back on the domestic scene, among the current AI large model startups, Moonshot's advantages are also very clear.
+Focusing back on the domestic scene, among the current AI LLM startups, Moonshot's advantages are also very clear.

-In terms of technology, Moonshot's technical team has participated in the research and development of multiple large models, both domestically and internationally, and compared to companies like MiniMax and Baichuan Intelligence with similar valuations, their experience is more robust.
+In terms of technology, Moonshot's technical team has participated in the research and development of multiple LLMs, both domestically and internationally, and compared to companies like MiniMax and Baichuan Intelligence with similar valuations, their experience is more robust.

-As for another large model company with a comparable valuation to Moonshot, Zhipu AI, its first-mover advantage and maturity may not be something that a company less than a year old can compete with, but the differences in their routes also determine that they are unlikely to meet on the same competitive track.
+As for another LLM company with a comparable valuation to Moonshot, Zhipu AI, its first-mover advantage and maturity may not be something that a company less than a year old can compete with, but the differences in their routes also determine that they are unlikely to meet on the same competitive track.
 Investors view Zhipu AI's positioning as "replicating OpenAI," firmly pursuing B2B and B2G routes along a trusted innovation path.

-In terms of capital, early entrants like the ZhiYuan team, which entered the large model sphere around the same time as Yang Zhilin, include two companies spun off from Tsinghua THUNLP—Shenyin Technology and Mianbi Intelligence.
+In terms of capital, early entrants like the ZhiYuan team, which entered the LLM sphere around the same time as Yang Zhilin, include two companies spun off from Tsinghua THUNLP—Shenyin Technology and Mianbi Intelligence.
 Although they also have technical strength, their financing pace is far behind that of Moonshot.
 Currently, Shenyin Technology is in the A+ financing round, while Mianbi Intelligence is at the Pre-A stage.

 Regarding talent reserves, Moonshot has a high talent density.
 Yang Zhilin's personal technical appeal is strong, and the company is still in a rapid development and expansion phase.
-Although the total number of employees is still under one hundred, the talent density in large model startups may only be second to Zhipu AI.
+Although the total number of employees is still under one hundred, the talent density in LLM startups may only be second to Zhipu AI.

 In summary, Moonshot's focus is on technology rather than commercialization.
-Therefore, whether it is Moonshot spending heavily to recruit talent, incurring nearly 200,000 yuan a day in customer acquisition costs, firmly pursuing B2C and long text routes, or building a super-strong foundational large model... all of these make sense, as investors "are not in a hurry" and do not require Moonshot to start thinking about commercialization at this moment.
+Therefore, whether it is Moonshot spending heavily to recruit talent, incurring nearly 200,000 yuan a day in customer acquisition costs, firmly pursuing B2C and long text routes, or building a super-strong foundational LLM... all of these make sense, as investors "are not in a hurry" and do not require Moonshot to start thinking about commercialization at this moment.

-Perhaps, in 2024, commercialization will be the main theme and task for most domestic AI large model companies, but it is not for Moonshot.
+Perhaps, in 2024, commercialization will be the main theme and task for most domestic AI LLM companies, but it is not for Moonshot.

 ## Conclusion